Tuks-ICMM/VCF-Validation-Workflow/docs/02-installation/02-reference-genomes.md

 #### `queues`
 The PBS-Torque batch scheduling system manages per-installation generic resources like memory, time, and cpus which are available for request by users.
 The _{{ site.title }}_ has been designed to take advantage of the granularity provided by these scheduler systems.
 Each rule in the workflow can be split into a separate job submissions on a cluster.
 As a result, it is possible to parallelize the analysis and assign cluster resources on a per-rule basis.

-To do this, you may use the `queue` key to describing the available PBS-Torque resources and queues youo would like to use.
+To do this, you may use the `queue` key to describing the available PBS-Torque resources and queues you would like to use.
 These can be described as follows:

 {: .normal-title }
 > Custom core and node selections